 Spanning the whole northwest corner of Africa, Morocco is huge.
-Across its landscape of mountains, desert, lush plains, and unique cities, the choices for the best places to visit in Morocco are hard to narrow down.
+Across its landscape of mountains, desert, lush plains, and unique cities, the choices for the best places to visit here are hard to narrow down.
 But unless you have endless vacation time, you have to.
 That’s where planning comes in.
 With some research and choosing the right route, it is possible to see a lot of the country on a two week Morocco itinerary.

-Day 1 – Casablanca and Rabat
+Day 1: See Casablanca and Rabat

-Most people arriving in Morocco from the US will start out in Casablanca, which has the country’s largest airport, or Marrakesh, because it’s awesome.
+Most people arriving from the US will start out in Casablanca, which has the country’s largest airport, or Marrakesh, because it’s awesome.
 Our starting point was Casablanca because we chose to visit the north of the country first before visiting the desert and then heading south.

 Casablanca is the center of business in Morocco and isn’t teeming with tourist attractions, which was fine with us because we were itching to get going to other places in Morocco.
 But we couldn’t leave without seeing the city’s main attraction—Hassan II Mosque.

-Although there are mosques all over Morocco, stopping at Hassan II is a must if you want to see inside one because it’s the only mosque in the country open to non-Muslims.
+Although there are mosques all over the country, stopping at Hassan II is a must if you want to see inside one because it’s the only mosque in the country open to non-Muslims.
 The fifth largest mosque in the world, it was built in 1993 on land that used to be part of the Atlantic Ocean.

 The grand green exterior of the mosque and its massive minaret are instantly impressive.
 Inside, the handmade scalloped arches, crafted marble walls, and brilliantly carved wooden ceilings are gorgeous.
 The cavernous building is meant to hold 25,000 worshipers inside and 80,000 outside, so its biggest feature is space.
 There are a lot of details to see, and visitors need a guided tour.